JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/README.md

   <img src="https://github.com/JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/blob/e20ff4e5ee8b5f0bfde5dc41fa409b6bf68c2d17/images/Question%202/Customer_Behavior_Corr2.1.PNG" alt=" Customer Behavior #2.1" width="800"
 </p>

-It has low Multiple R suggesting no correlation.
-The significance f is again greater than 0.05.
-The intercept p-value is the only thing that beaten the null hypothesis because the independent variable has a *0.22* significance, greater than 0.05 which is needed to suggest good correlation.
+It shows low Multiple R, suggesting no correlation.
+The Significance F is again greater than ***0.05***.
+The intercept's p-value is the only factor that rejects the null hypothesis, as the independent variable has a significance of ***0.22***, greater than 0.05 and indicates a weak correlation.

 Here is the scatter plot visualization:
 <p align="center">
   <img src="https://github.com/JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/blob/51193e1245b3cf39635aadf47e77a16a49f720a7/images/Question%202/Customer_Behavior_Corr_Problem2.1.PNG" alt=" Customer Behavior #2" width="800"
 </p>

-The low correlation relationship between the number of items available and daily customer count is not correlated because of the possibility of poor desicion making of the store owner into ordering stocks of items which is not really selling in that store location.
-That is because probably the customer is looking for something specific that cannot be found in that store.
-Another example also of seasonal stores which are not visited often when its not holiday.
+The low correlation relationship between the number of items available and the daily customer count maybe due to poor desicion-making by the store owner in ordering stocks that doesn't sell well at that particular location.
+Customers might be looking for specific items that aren’t available in the store.
+Another example could be seasonal stores, which are not visited often outside of the holiday season..

-Here is for the correlation between the number of items and store sales.<br>
+Here is the correlation between the number of items and store sales.<br>
 Correlation using the formula:
 ```
 =CORREL(Table1[Items_Available], Table1[Daily_Customer_Count])